 Genealogists are looking for one thing: PEOPLE.
 The US Government has kept a record of its people for two centuries.
-People are born, go to school, work, serve in the military, migrate, die.
+People are born, go to school, work, serve in the military, migrate, and die.
 At each event some kind of record is made.
 Some of the early records are sparse; recent records are confidential, but many of these records have been published—some even on the internet—and, as a result, the OU Government Documents Collection is a potential treasure house for genealogical research.
 Additionally, in the age of the Internet, much information that was only previously found in disparate library collections, now is as close as the nearest computer.

 Although it may seem that “everything is on the internet” is it not.
 There are many, many paper government resources, especially